 The first step to opening your a brick & mortar shop is deciding what products and merchandise you will carry or which services you will provide.

 What are your hobbies and interests?
 If you’re a foodie, a gourmet store may appeal to you.
 If you’re an oenophile, then a wine and spirits shop might be up your ally.
 An animal lover might want to open a pet supply shop.
 You don’t have to be expert in your prospective product or service, but having an interest in it will make your work life more fun.

 2. A Business Plan

 Your business plan is your guide for your company’s future.
-It acts a road map and can help you secure lending.
+It acts a road map and can help you secure funding.
 By drafting a plan, you solidify your goals and plans for the future, as well as map out how you’ll overcome the challenges along the way.